StellaArtois/minecrift/README.md

 The installation process has been tested on Linux, but was written with cross-platform support in mind, so should be usable on other platforms.
-Known issues: OSX fermflower doesn't decompile cleanly.
+Known issues: OSX fernflower doesn't decompile cleanly.
 Decompile on Windows or Linux and copy over the .minecraft\_orig folder.

-Download [mcp 751](http://mcp.ocean-labs.de/index.php/MCP_Releases) and extract into ./mcp/ (only needed once)
+Download [mcp 751](http://mcp.ocean-labs.de/index.php/MCP_Releases) and extract into /mcp (only needed once)

 Run install.sh (or install.bat) to download minecraft, download optifine, deobfuscate the base system, and apply the patches and new files.